schuttejoe/RenderEqHugoSource/content/post/DisneyBsdf.md

 static float ThinTransmissionRoughness(float ior, float roughness) {
     // -- Disney scales by (.65 * eta - .35) based on figure 15 of the 2015 PBR course notes.
 Based on their figure
-    // -- the results match a geometrically thin solid fairly well but it is odd to me that roughness is decreased
+    // -- the results match a geometrically thin solid fairly well. return Saturate((0.65f * ior - 0.35f) * roughness);
-    // -- until an IOR of just over 2.
-    return Saturate((0.65f * ior - 0.35f) * roughness);
 }